Belvidere, Illinois: 2009 explosion

-On December 7, 2009 an explosion occurred at an NDK America building, when a large pressure vessel ruptured during a crystal-growing process.
+On December 7, 2009, an explosion occurred at an NDK America building, when a large pressure vessel ruptured during a crystal-growing process.
 Pieces of debris, some weighing several tons, were flung over a wide area.
 One piece struck an automotive supply building and injured an employee inside.
-Chesterfield native Ronald Greenfield, a truck driver refueling at the nearby Belvidere Oasis truck stop, was struck and killed by a 7-foot support beam.
+Chesterfield, Indiana native Ronald Greenfield, a truck driver refueling at the nearby Belvidere Oasis truck stop, was struck and killed by a 7-foot support beam.
 The shockwave was felt over a wide area.
 No NDK employees were injured in the incident.

 The Chemical Safety Board investigated the incident, issuing their final report in 2013.
 The CSB found that stress corrosion cracking had occurred, unnoticed, in one of the crystal-growing autoclaves, leading to the catastrophic failure.
 They also found that NDK management had been warned multiple times over the years that the dangerous levels of hot sodium hydroxide inside the vessels would corrode the steel walls.
 However, NDK management insisted buildup of byproducts from the crystal-growing process would form a protective layer against the corrosion.
 Furthermore, during the factory's construction, the local government had been made aware that NDK's crystal-growing vessels were in violation of several state codes; when confronted, NDK had persuaded them to grant a special exception, and to hitherto allow them to conduct their own onsite inspections without outside interference.
 However, the vessel that ruptured had never been internally inspected to test the "byproduct buildup" theory, during its many years of service.
 After a smaller leak occurred in January 2007, NDK was warned about safety concerns again, this time by insurance investigators, who were ultimately ignored.
 Finally, the CSB determined the method for growing crystals used at NDK's Belvidere facility was prohibitively dangerous in the first place, pointing out such methods had been already abandoned by other crystal-growing facilities in favor of safer, lower-pressure and lower temperature processes.

 Following their own 2010 investigation, the Occupational Safety and Health Administration fined NDK more than half a million dollars for willful disregard for legal requirements, and "unacceptable" indifference to safety and health.
 The NDK facility was demolished in 2015, with no plans to rebuild.

+2023 tornado

+On March 31, 2023, an EF1 tornado struck Belvidere.
+It caused the Apollo Theatre to collapse during a concert for the Floridian Death Metal band Morbid Angel and Brazilian Death Metal band Crypta.
+The concert proceeded despite advanced notice of severe conditions expected that day.
+The collapse led to over 40 injuries; leaving at least four in critical condition and one fatality.